 Throughout the program, you can engage directly with community-based organizations and criminal justice agencies, working on real-world problems such as gun violence and substance abuse.
 Programs and research initiatives are led by a diverse, multidisciplinary and active faculty, renowned in their field locally, regionally, nationally and internationally.
 Learn more about Department of Criminal Justice faculty, and explore their research areas.

 Students pursuing their PhD in Criminal Justice study and conduct research in a wide array of subjects within the criminal justice field, including court processes, criminal justice policymaking, criminal law, criminological theory, issues in policing and organized crime.
-See what current graduate students are working on in the Criminal Justice department.

 Temple University Criminal Justice Training Programs